1point618/codename-exemplar/modules/i3_bugediting.md

 ## Instructions

-- [ ] Edit readme file, replacing the current text with the information below.
+- [ ] Edit the README file, replacing the current text with the information below.
 - [ ] Commit the file to a new branch called "readme-bugfix".
 - [ ] Create a pull request, include the text `fixes #3`.
 - [ ] Once I comment with a :+1:, merge the PR.
 - [ ] Delete the branch.

 COMMENT 1

 ```
-This is the content of the readme file.
+This is the content of the README file.

 * Right now this is just a blank repo.
 * As we build more lessons, there will be more information in it.
-* But every repo needs a readme file, so this is ours.
+* But every repo needs a README file, so this is ours.
 ```